tytydraco/yessleep/out/Equinox.md

 I was devastated.
 I asked quieter, "Could we have a little dragon...?"

-He stopped and took the keys out of the ignition, leaning over ans back to me in his seat.
+He stopped and took the keys out of the ignition, leaning over and back to me in his seat.
 Dead serious.

 "I'll tell you what.
 You get to keep any little dragon you find at this farm.
 But!
 You gotta clean up all the fire, all the ash, all the dragon poop.
 Got it?"